 While at The Point, check out the Fort Pitt Block House, the only confirmed remaining remnant of Pittsburgh’s eighteenth century built past.
 There is no admission fee to the Block House.
 It is an interesting site that is run by the Fort Pitt Society of the Daughters of the American Revolution of Allegheny County.
 The Block House isn’t just a site of interest for its connection to Fort Pitt, it is also worth a visit if you’re interested in history and memory.
 The site includes a small commemorative garden celebrating the efforts of women in the early twentieth century to save the site from being turned into a stockyard.

-If you have some extra timeat Point State Park, I’d encourage you to visit the Fort Pitt Museum.
+If you have some extra time at Point State Park, I’d encourage you to visit the Fort Pitt Museum.
 The museum is part of the Heinz History Center and is not affiliated with the Fort Pitt Society.
 The museum introduces visitors the history of western Pennsylvania, focusing on the struggle for the region during the French and Indian War.
 Currently, the Fort Pitt Museum features a special exhibit called Captured by Indians where visitors can “[t]ake an epic journey to the heart of the early American frontier as the Fort Pitt Museum explores the practice of Indian captivity.”
 This is an interesting exhibit and is worth the museum’s nominal fee.
+The Capture by Indians exhibit is now closed, but Fort Pitt is still worth a visit for an 18C fix.

 Visiting The Strip: The Heinz History Center and More